w3f/polkadot-wiki/docs/learn/learn-polkadot-host.md

 Below is a diagram that displays the Polkadot host surrounding the Polkadot runtime.
 Think of the runtime (in white) as a component that can be inserted, swapped out, or removed entirely.
-While the parts in grey are stable and can not change without an explicit hard fork.
+While the parts in grey are stable and cannot change without an explicit hard fork.

 ![polkadot host](../assets/updated_pre.png)